 Advanced Placement (AP) exams are given during high school.
 A score of 3 is the minimum accepted by the college; however, individual departments may require a 4 or 5.

 Students may earn a maximum of 40 credit hours under credit by examination programs.
 More information about these exams can be found in the Academic Catalog or check with the START Center for more information on each of these tests.

 Placement and Admission Exams

-Students may take the math placement exam (Accuplacer) and the School of Education Admissions test in the START Center.
+Students may take the math placement exam (Accuplacer) in the START Center.
 Contact the START Center in Carleson Hall at 801-832-2280 for a testing appointment.

 The Accuplacer is a computer-adaptive test designed to assess current mathematics skills and determine math course placement for students.
 Westminster allows the use of any type of calculator for this exam.

 The Information Literacy requirement is required for all students.
 This online workshop consists of pre- and post-tests in four different areas.
 The workshop is delivered through CANVAS.
 You may view an online demo HERE.
 View a demo of WebCT HERE.
 All students are e-mailed these links and other information about the workshop at the beginning of each semester.
 If you need help in accessing the workshop, click HERE and then click on the "ask a librarian" link.

 Students may access their grades online via their WebAdvisor account or obtain a printout from the Registrar’s Office.
 Grades are no longer mailed to students.